 If you pay employees different rates for different customer:jobs or types of tasks, you may want to set up multiple hourly pay rates.
 For example, a prevailing wage customer:job will over ride the normal employee pay rate.

-To enable multiple pay rates, go to your account Add Ons and set Customer:Job Costing & Expenses option to Labor.
+To enable multiple pay rates, go to your account Report Settings and set Customer:Job Costing & Expenses option to Labor or Labor + Materials (Here is some information about Job Costing).
 Then turn Enable Multi Pay-Rates to ON.

 Once enabled, you will now be able to set pay rates according to payroll item for each employee.